testdriverai/demo-pubnub/README.md

 <img src="https://github.com/dashcamio/demo-pubnub/assets/318295/2ceae4ca-9602-4f78-93be-5ae8e054f2a7" width="900"/>

-With Dashcam, you can rewind and playback your PubNub logs and network requests from both the server and client!
+With Dashcam, you can rewind and playback your PubNub logs and network requests from both the server and the client!
 As the desktop screen recording plays, the logs will appear in sync.
 Now, you can step through your program execution to see what went wrong!

-- **Server Logs:** Debug your PubNub channel creation and PAM by combining front end and back end logs
+- **Server Logs:** Debug your PubNub channel creation and PAM by combining front-end and back-end logs
-- **Console Logs from Chrome:** - Capture logs from multiple tabs and play them back together
+- **Console Logs from Chrome:** Capture logs from multiple tabs and play them back together
-- **Network Requests from Chrome:** - See all the outgoing and incoming network requests from the PubNub SDK
+- **Network Requests from Chrome:** See all the outgoing and incoming network requests from the PubNub SDK

 ## Tips for Debugging PubNub